Frequently Asked Questions

 Q: I don't have a background in design—can I still apply?

 A: Yes.
 Our first professional degrees (MArch I, MLA I, MUP) do not require a previous design background, although a four-year bachelor of arts or bachelor of science degree, or its equivalent, is required in order to apply.
 For architecture and landscape architecture you will need to submit a portfolio as part of the admissions process; however, some preparation in drawing will be needed.
-The Master in Urban Planning program does not require a design portfolio.
+Master in Urban Planning applicants do not need to submit a portfolio.

 Q: Do I need to take specific courses during my undergraduate studies to prepare to apply?

 A: For the first professional degree in Architecture, specific courses are required.
-The MArch I/MArch I AP program has 4 prerequisite courses: one semester of college-level calculus, one-semester of college-level physics, and two semesters of art or architectural history (survey courses, covering the ancient to modern periods).
+The MArch I/MArch I AP program has 4 prerequisite courses: one semester of college-level calculus, one-semester of college-level physics, and two semesters of art or architectural history (covering the Renaissance to Modern periods).

-For the first professional degree in Landscape Architecture, two specific courses are required.
-The MLA I/MLA I AP program has 2 prerequisite courses: one semester of college-level natural science, and one semester of visual arts.
+For the first professional degree in Landscape Architecture, specific courses are required.
+The MLA I/MLA I AP program has 3 prerequisite courses: one semester of college-level environmental science, one semester of visual arts, and one semester of history of the built environment.

 Q: What if I haven't met one of the course prerequisites?
 Can I still apply?